-• People were empowered to have as much control and independence as possible.
-Care records highlighted the positive impact this service had on people and the support provided to enable them to pursue activities of their choice.

-• We saw a varied range of social activities were organised to keep people entertained and stimulated.
-These included entertainers, playing dominoes, cards, and staff sitting with people and reminiscing about past times.
+- People were empowered to have as much control and independence as possible.
+Care records highlighted the positive impact this service had on people and the support provided to enable them to pursue activities of their choice. - People told us a varied range of social activities were organised to keep them entertained and stimulated.
+These included entertainers, playing bingo and competing in quizzes.
 People told us they were happy with the activities organised.
-One person said, "The activities coordinator does a lot for us, he's very good.
-He takes us out, does our shopping if we want anything.
-We play dominoes every day.
-He's always organising something to keep us entertained"
+One person said, "I enjoy the chair exercises we do.
+They are good fun."